 Deneb proved to be a convenient star for focusing my camera during my Crescent Nebula project.
 Focusing can be difficult when using a Ha filter with a DSLR, so ultra-bright stars like Deneb come in handy for live-view focusing.

 For those of you who plan to image NGC 6888 using an unmodified DSLR, do not expect to see much more than the western outer arm of the structure in a single exposure.
 A modified camera will start to pick up the fainter eastern arm, but the central tendrils will not likely be visible until adding Ha data.

 Like most targets, both of these issues can be overcome by capturing more data.
 Expect to soak in at least 4+ hours worth of exposure time before attempting to process your image.
 This value will change depending on your imaging location.

 This was a surprisingly challenging target from the city.
 Even after 3 hours worth of combined Ha and RGB data, the resulting HaRGB was still rather unimpressive and noisy.
-This dilemma was caused not so much by the light pollution, but by the extremely warm nights I was imaging in.
+This dilemma was caused not so much by the light pollution, but by the extremely warm night I was imaging on.